mzazon/awesome-cloud-projects/azure/semantic-image-content-discovery/semantic-image-content-discovery.md

 ## Prerequisites

-1. Azure subscription with Cognitive Services and Search service permissions
+1. Azure subscription with Azure AI Vision and Azure AI Search service permissions
-2. Azure CLI v2.0 or later installed and configured
+2. Azure CLI version 2.51.0 or later installed and configured
-3. Basic understanding of Azure AI services and search concepts
+3. Basic understanding of Azure AI services and vector search concepts
 4. Familiarity with REST APIs and JSON processing
 5. Estimated cost: $30-50 for running this tutorial (delete resources after completion)